acmcsufoss/api.acmcsuf.com/.github/CONTRIBUTING.md

     - Occasionally rebasing will create merge conflicts out of thin air - in these cases it's fine to just merge.
 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue) if you are solving one.
+- *Keep PRs small and focused*.
+If possible keep PRs under 300-400 lines of changes.
+If you have a big change, maybe try breaking it into multiple smaller PRs.
+    - Not a strict requirement, but it's well known that big PRs are harder to review effectively and accurately.
 - Please request a review from a current project maintainer or ping us on discord when your pr is ready to merge.
   - We may respond to your review with some suggestions and/or changes that